Stephen Tong: Other institutions

-In 1996, he founded the Reformed Institute for Christianity and 21st Century in Washington DC.
-Its purpose is "to equip Christians for global evangelization in the 21st Century by training them in the areas of reformed theology, apologetics, evangelism, and the critical study of Eastern and Western cultures".
-It was renamed to the Reformed Institute of North America (RINA) in 2007, with locations throughout the United States and Canada.
+In 1996, he founded the Reformed Institute for Christianity and the 21st Century in Washington DC.
+Its purpose was "to equip Christians for global evangelization in the 21st Century by training them in the areas of reformed theology, apologetics, evangelism, and the critical study of Eastern and Western cultures".
+The institute was renamed to the Reformed Institute of North America (RINA) in 2007, with locations throughout the United States and Canada.
+However, RINA appears to have ceased operations around the end of 2017.